2000 Summer Olympics closing ceremony: Prelude

 Compared to the Opening Ceremony, the stadium showed the track and field ground as is.
 The main stage was called the Geodome Stage and was in the center of the stadium.
-The Prelude segment was hosted by Roy & HG.
+The Prelude segment was hosted by Roy and HG.

 Just before the closing ceremony, the Men's Marathon finished in Stadium Australia.
-Not long after, the medal ceremony was presented which for the first time wasn't presented during the closing ceremony.
 Ethiopian runner Gezahegne Abera won the Gold, Kenya's Erick Wainaina took the silver, while Gezahegne's countryman Tesfaye Tola took bronze.

 Welcome & Countdown

 Just before the Countdown, a slapstick skit was performed just before the countdown showing what could have gone wrong in the opening ceremony.
 A groundskeeper loses control of his buggy and causes havoc over the stadium and the pomp and ceremony.
-In one scene, Birch appears on a bike with an inflatable kangaroo featured in the 1996 closing ceremony.
+In one scene, Birch appears on a bike with an inflatable kangaroo that was featured in the handover segment of the 1996 closing ceremony.
+He even runs into the mascots of the games in the stadium in their only appearance in the ceremony.
 Finally his vehicle is dismantled in a comedic way.

 A recording of the countdown composed by Richard Mills performed by Sydney Symphony Orchestra that was played before the beginning of the Opening Ceremony played again for the closing ceremony.
 The large screens counted down from 60 to 1.
 Starting at 23, footage from previous games appeared.
 On 0, footage of fireworks was shown followed by an image of a Ken Done drawing with the phrase "Let's Party!"